-The IAS Arts Integration Certification Program is an intensive, one-year online program of study for educators who want to become Arts Integration Specialists.
+The IAS Arts Integration Certification Program is an intensive, online program of study for educators who want to become Arts Integration Specialists.
 The workload is similar to a master’s program but you’ll be finished much sooner.
-This is split into (4) 8-week sprints.
+This is split into (4) sprints.
 Sprints cover:

 This is unlike anything else we provide on our site.
 Through this program, you’ll have unparalleled access to the entire IAS team and community, direct mentorship from our founder Susan Riley, and a supportive community of like-minded educators committed to arts integration.